Making a complaint

 What happens next

-We will keep you updated as we work through your complaint, and you can update us with new or extra information at any time.
+We will keep you updated as we assess your complaint.
+You can also send us more information or updates at any time.

-We will close the complaint when we have done what you have asked us to do, or when we have reached the limit of what we can do to assist.
+We will close your complaint once we have completed the actions you requested or reached the limit of the assistance we can provide.